-- i. program development deadlines and reporting: - Initiate by end of Year 1; complete by end of Year 3: - mechanism of post-construction stormwater management - by end of Year 3 - certify that mechanisms will assure compliance with the NYS Construction General Permit (GP-0-15-002); - Initiate by end of Year 2; complete by end of Year 3: - procedures for inspection and maintenance of post-construction management practices; and - procedures for enforcement and penalization of violators; - program implementation reporting as set forth in Part VIII.A.5(e).
+- mechanism of post-construction stormwater management - by end of Year 3 certify that mechanisms will assure compliance with the NYS Construction General Permit (GP-0-15-002);

+- procedures for inspection and maintenance of post-construction management practices; and - procedures for enforcement and penalization of violators;

+ii. program implementation reporting as set forth in Part VIII.A.5(e).
 Commence implementation reporting after three year development period.
 Implementation reporting may begin earlier if implementation begins during development period.

-6. Pollution Prevention/Good Housekeeping For Municipal Operations SWMP Development / Implementation
+6. Pollution Prevention/Good Housekeeping For Municipal Operations

+SWMP Development / Implementation

 - a.
-Develop (for newly authorized MS4s) and implement a pollution prevention / good housekeeping program for municipal operations and facilities that: - i. addresses municipal operations and facilities that contribute or potentially contribute POCs to the small MS4 system.
-The operations and facilities may include, but are not limited to: street and bridge maintenance; winter road maintenance; stormwater system maintenance; vehicle and fleet maintenance; park and open space maintenance; municipal building maintenance; solid waste management; new construction and land disturbances; right-of-way maintenance; marine operations; hydrologic habitat modification, or other; - ii. includes the performance and documentation of a self assessment of all municipal operations to: - determine the sources of pollutants potentially generated by the covered entity's operations and facilities; and - identify the municipal operations and facilities that will be addressed by the pollution prevention and good housekeeping program, if it is not done already;
+Develop (for newly authorized MS4s) and implement a pollution prevention / good housekeeping program for municipal operations and facilities that:

+- i. addresses municipal operations and facilities that contribute or potentially contribute POCs to the small MS4 system.
+The operations and facilities may include, but are not limited to: street and bridge maintenance; winter road maintenance; stormwater system maintenance; vehicle and fleet maintenance; park and open space maintenance; municipal building maintenance; solid waste management; new construction and land disturbances; right-of-way maintenance; marine operations; hydrologic habitat modification, or other;

+- ii. includes the performance and documentation of a self assessment of all municipal operations to:

+- determine the sources of pollutants potentially generated by the covered entity's operations and facilities; and - identify the municipal operations and facilities that will be addressed by the pollution prevention and good housekeeping program, if it is not done already;